jorgepz/Julia-LaTeX-testbed/README.md

 # Julia-LaTeX-testbed

-a repo for testing julia's documenter and LaTeX syntax.
+a repo for testing julia's documenter and LaTeX syntax features mainly `Documenter.jl`.

+The examples are based on those from https://juliadocs.github.io/Documenter.jl/stable/man/guide/#Package-Guide